 8. Moto Display

-Moto Display (old name: active display) is one of the prominent and unique feature in Moto X.
+Moto Display (old name: active display) is one of the prominent and unique features in Moto X.

 9. Quick capture